 Kathleen Clark (Kate Clark) is an American playwright whose plays have been produced in New York, off-Broadway, and in regional and commercial theatres throughout the U.S. and Canada.
-Her new play, What We May Be, directed by Gregg Edelman, will be produced in August, 2019, on the Fitzpatrick Main Stage at the Berkshire Theatre Festival in Stockbridge.
-The cast includes Penny Fuller, Dee Hoty, Count Stovall, Carson Elrod, Carla Duren and Samantha Hill.
+Her new play, What We May Be, directed by Gregg Edelman, was produced in August, 2019, on the Fitzpatrick Main Stage at the Berkshire Theatre Festival in Stockbridge.
+The cast included Penny Fuller, Dee Hoty, Count Stovall, Carson Elrod, Carla Duren and Samantha Hill.

 Her play, Let's Live A Little, was produced at the Invisible Theatre in 2017.
 A Letter to My Children was part of the Primary Stages 2017 'Morning in America' presentation at the Cherry Lane, NYC.
 Her new play, The March, was presented in 2018 as a special event on the one year anniversary of the Women's March on Washington at the Invisible Theatre and at the Boston Center for the Arts.

 Ms. Clark's play, Southern Comforts, directed by Judith Ivey, starring Penny Fuller and Larry Keith, was produced at Primary Stages in NYC following a production at the Coconut Grove Playhouse with Dixie Carter and Hal Holbrook.